phuoclv264/android_system_core/init/README.md

   be changed by setting the "androidboot.console" kernel parameter.
 In all cases the leading "/dev/" should be omitted, so "/dev/tty0" would be specified as just "console tty0".
-  This option connects stdin, stdout, and stderr to the console.
-It is mutually exclusive with the stdio_to_kmsg option, which only connects stdout and stderr to kmsg.

-`critical [window=<fatal crash window mins>] [target=<fatal reboot target>]`
+`critical`
 > This is a device-critical service.
-If it exits more than four times in _fatal crash window mins_ minutes or before boot completes, the device will reboot into _fatal reboot target_.
+If it exits more than four times in four minutes or before boot completes, the device will reboot into bootloader.
-  The default value of _fatal crash window mins_ is 4, and default value of _fatal reboot target_ is 'bootloader'.
-  For tests, the fatal reboot can be skipped by setting property `init.svc_debug.no_fatal.<service-name>` to `true` for specified critical service.

 `disabled`
 > This service will not automatically start with its class.